PatrickLaubscher/arcana-rpg/README.md

 The game is in very **early stage development**.
 For the moment, you can only test the basics combat feature.

+Use your IDE console to choose your action (1-Basic attack, 2-Use magical powern, 3-Use Health potion).

 More to come soon